pncsoares/javascript-design-patterns/README.md

 # Design Patterns

-Design patterns written in multiple programming languages.
+Design patterns written in JavaScript and TypeScript.

 ## Definition